ikem-krueger/ikem-krueger.github.io/_drafts/2022-09-19-libreelec-optimizations-for-live-tv.md

     decode_MPG2=0x00000000
     decode_WVC1=0x00000000

-I disabled Bluetooth, because it interferes with WiFi.
+Disable Bluetooth, because it interferes with WiFi.

-I disabled the colored bootsplash, because I don't like it.
+Disable the colored bootsplash, because I don't like it.

 The Raspberry Pi 3B+ is overclocked to 1.4GHz by the manufacturer.
 The Raspberry Pi 3B is clocked at 1.2GHz.
 I changed it to that.

-The last two lines enables the hardware encoding units of the GPU for MP2 and VC1.
+The last two lines enables the hardware encoding units of the GPU for MPEG2 and VC1.
 You need to adjust the hex values.

 ### /etc/modprobe.d/brcmfmac.conf